 Holmes Community College assesses all instructional programs, administrative units, and student support units on an annual basis for the purpose of improving student learning, services, and administrative efficiency.
 These assessment activities are evident in the unit or programs assessment worksheets, as well as, the various campus-wide surveys in which students and staff review the programs and services provided by this institution.

 At Holmes strategic planning for all programs and departments is done on an annual basis.
 The institution develops annual objectives after the college gathers results from the previous year’s Program or Unit assessments, Student Evaluations of Instructors, Faculty Performance Evaluations, Administrative Evaluations, and various campus surveys.
 In addition to using assessment results, each unit or program completes a S.W.O.T.
 (Strengths, Weaknesses, Opportunities, and Threats) analysis to aid in planning and improvement.

 Holmes Community College requires all employees to participate in the professional development program.
 Requirements may be fulfilled by participating in graduate study, research, professional meetings or in-service training.
-Documentation of professional growth activities is due to the Office of Institutional Research and Development by May 1 of each year.
+Documentation of professional growth activities is due to the Office of Institutional Research and Development by the first Friday of May of each year.